-5. Roll the wheel to choose 2 ARP TEST START and then push the wheel or the left button to start the test.

-An alert "XX" flickers during the test.
+- 5. Roll the wheel to choose 2 ARP TEST START and then push the wheel or the left button to start the test. - An alert "XX" flickers during the test.
 It takes approximately three minutes for all vectors to be displayed.
 The test does not need echo signals, gyro nor speed log input.
-Three targets having different speeds and courses, as shown in the table below, are simulated automatically, together with current targets.
-These targets can be treated as you would an ordinary ARP target - you may cancel them, display their data, etc.

-6. The test continues for five minutes and then repeats.
+The operator shall set speed for 0 kt and course for 0°T. - 6.
+Three targets having different speeds and courses, as shown in the table below, are simulated automatically, together with current targets. - 7.
+The test continues for five minutes and repeats.